Disability Awareness Day

 It will never work

-Walton Hall Gardens owned by Warrington Borough Council has been the home for all 25 of our events.
+Walton Hall and Gardens owned by Warrington Borough Council has been the home for 30 of our 31 events (DAD 2020 was held online).
 I would like to acknowledge the continuing support we receive from the management and staff at Walton Hall and Gardens, and the fantastic support from our sponsors, and exhibitors, but the most praise must go to the management and support team, aptly named ‘Dads Army’, who together continues to make our vision become a reality.

 DAD has become an annual event, and for everyone concerned it has become part of our lives and that of our families and friends.
 During this journey I have witnessed the development of small family-run charities and an ever increasing willingness of statutory service providers to be more proactive in promoting their services, and I can see and feel a greater acceptance for people to use equipment that can aid and enhance their independence.